fmnoise/flow/README.md

 ## Status

-API is considered stable since version `1.0.0`.
+Most of API is considered stable since version `1.0.0`, despite setup machinery may be changed in next versions.
 See changelog for the list of breaking changes.

 ## Who’s using Flow?